riley-v/4F90-Project/README.md

 # Execution Tracing-Based Bad Smell Detection
-This repository contains information relating to the project entitled Execution tracing-based bad smell detection.
-This project uses the concept of bad smells to detect the instances of runtime bad smells (eg. cpu hog, see [Implementations](Implementations/) for more details) in trace data.
-It uses TraceCompass EASE scripting to accomplish this.
+This project provides TraceCompass EASE scripts that highlight potentially problematic threads in TraceCompass views (example screenshot below).
+Threads are highlighted based on statistical metrics calculated using trace data (implementation details [here](Implementations/).
 Users must have TraceCompass installed on their computer, as well as the following add-ons:
 * Trace Compass Scripting (Incubation)
 * Trace Compass Scripting Javascript (Incubation)
 * Trace Compass Filters (Incubation)

+The project uses the concept of bad smells to define threads as potentially problematic.
+The following runtime bad smells can be highlighted:
+* CPU Hog
+* Thread Swamping
+* Priority Inversion
+* Endless Waiting
+* Blob Thread

 ## To Use
 ### Loading the Scripts on to TraceCompass